Kaajolee/WannaBeRpg/README.md

 ## :wrench: Functionality

-WannaBeRpg is a low poly game, so it can run on a lot of systems!
+WannaBeRpg is a low poly game, so it can run on a broad spectrum of systems!

 Also, the game offers
 - Stats and various weapons to kill your enemies.
 - Interesting quests and tasks for you to complete.